5 plants that require minimal light

 This plant will bring a vintage look to any dark room.
 It is very tolerant of low light levels but equally as happy in sunlight.
 And it’s perfect for travellers, as it doesn’t require frequent watering.

 The snake plant is one of the easiest plants to maintain.
-Read our article on how to take care of a snake plant.

 2. Bird’s nest fern or asplenium nidus

 This member of the fern family looks like it has come straight out of the Jurassic period.
 Handy tip: avoid watering it in its centre as this can cause new leaves to rot.

 This plant is ideal for a bohemian vibe, complete with hanging wicker pots.
 Its leaves provide a lush cascade of greenery.
 Since they don’t need frequent watering, philodendrons can quite easily be hung and left to themselves.